csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 If studentGrade is greater than or equal to 90, all four conditions will be true, but only the document.writeln statement after the first test will execute.
 After that particular doc- ument.writeln executes, the else part of the outer if…else statements is skipped.

-**Good Programming Practice 7.3** _If there are several levels of indentation, each level should be indented the same additional amount of space._ 7.3
+**Good Programming Practice 7.3**

-7.6 if…else Selection Statement **243**
+> _If there are several levels of indentation, each level should be indented the same additional amount of space._ 7.3

 Most JavaScript programmers prefer to write the preceding if structure as